magicvoid1/Diablo2BH.cfg/README.md

 Changes:

+Made BH-soft.cfg that has uniques/set items on separate lines for easy modifying

 Used colors on map are Red/Orange/Gold/Yellow/Green/Blue/Purple/White/Gray/Black

 Red:Um-Gul, Mid value items

 Orange:Crafting/Spirit/Insight Runes(TIR,ITH,TAL,RAL,ORT,THUL,AMN,SOL,HEL,KO,LEM,PUL)

-Gold:Lenymo, Facets and Unique Jewlery
+Gold:Lenymo,some uniques that would be better if they were etheral, Facets and Unique Jewlery

 Yellow:Rares that are worth identifying